 - BPX-601 is an autologous GoCAR-T product candidate containing our proprietary iMC activation switch, designed to treat solid tumors expressing prostate stem cell antigen, or PSCA.
 We believe iMC enhances T cell proliferation and persistence, enhances host immune activity, and modulates the tumor microenvironment to improve the potential to treat solid tumors compared to traditional CAR-T therapies.
-A Phase 1/2 clinical trial called BP-012 in patients with metastatic castration-resistant prostate cancer or pancreatic cancer expressing PSCA is ongoing. - BPX-603 is an autologous dual-switch GoCAR-T product candidate containing both the iMC activation and CaspaCIDe safety switches.
-BPX-603 is our first controllable dual-switch GoCAR-T product candidate and is designed to target solid tumors that express the human epidermal growth factor receptor 2 antigen, or HER2.
-A Phase 1/2 clinical trial called BPX-603-201A in patients with HER2+ solid tumors is ongoing. - Rivo-cel (rivogenlecleucel, formerly known as BPX-501), is a product candidate containing our proprietary CaspaCIDe safety switch that is intended to improve outcomes of hematopoietic stem cell transplantation in the treatment of hematologic malignancies and inherited blood disorders.
-We are pursuing a strategic partner for rivo-cel to assume future development and commercialization responsibilities.
-Concurrently, we have reduced and expect to continue to reduce our rivo-cel related activities.
+A Phase 1/2 clinical trial called BP-012 in patients with metastatic castration-resistant prostate cancer and metastatic pancreatic cancer expressing PSCA is ongoing. - BPX-603 is an autologous dual-switch GoCAR-T product candidate containing both the iMC activation and CaspaCIDe safety switches.
+BPX-603 is our first dual-switch GoCAR-T product candidate and is designed to target solid tumors that express the human epidermal growth factor receptor 2 antigen, or HER2.
+A Phase 1/2 clinical trial, called BPX603-201A, in patients with metastatic HER2+ solid tumors is ongoing.

 We have developed efficient and scalable processes to manufacture genetically modified T cells of high quality, which are currently being used to generate products for our clinical trials.
-We are leveraging this know how in combination with our proprietary cellular control technologies, resources, capabilities and expertise for the manufacture of CAR product candidates to create and develop first and best-in-class product candidates.
+We are leveraging this know how in combination with our proprietary cellular control technologies, resources, capabilities and expertise for the manufacture of CAR-T product candidates to create and develop first and best-in-class product candidates.